liquidbounceplusreborn/LiquidbouncePlus-Reborn/README.md

-# LiquidBounce+ (Officially Discontinued.)
+# LiquidBounce+ r e b o r n
-A free mixin-based injection hacked-client for Minecraft 1.8.9 using Minecraft Forge.
+A free mixin-based injection hacked-client for Minecraft 1.8.9 using Minecraft Forge, a mod loader.

-### Thank you.
+### Continuing a great client.
-No long shit, I just want to say thank you to everyone.
+thank you inf for making an great client.

 ### LiquidBounce's contact info
 Website: https://liquidbounce.net \